microsoft/BotBuilder-Samples/CSharp/skype-CallingBot/README.md

 }
 ````

 The bot can provide a list basic actions, called workflow, in response to initial call notification.
-In the first action of the workflow the bot should decide if it’s interested in answering the call or rejecting the call.
+In the first action of the workflow the bot should decide if itï¿½s interested in answering the call or rejecting the call.
 Should the bot decide to answer the call, the subsequent actions instruct the Skype Bot Platform for Calling to either play prompt, record audio, recognize speech, or collect digits from a dial pad.
 The last action of the workflow could be a hang up the voice call.
 Skype Bot Platform for Calling then takes the workflow and attempts to execute actions in order given by bot.

 If the workflow is executed successfully, the Skype Bot Platform for Calling will post a result of last action on the callback url configured in the project's Web.config.
 For example, if the last action was to record audio, the result will be a media content with audio data.
 If the workflow could not be completed, for example because a Skype user hang up the call, then the result will correspond to last executed action.